Gorillas & East Africa Safari

 While Namibia holds people liable to a fine of N$500 or imprisonment for entering Game Parks with a plastic bag, Botswana has announced a countrywide ban on plastic bags to come into effect on 1 November 2018.
 The ban will make the importing, trading and commercial use of plastic bags a criminal offence.
 Exceptions will be made for plastics that are essential for health and hygiene.
 With these announcements, Botswana and Namibia join other African countries such as Tanzania, Kenya, Ethiopia, Uganda, Tunisia, Morocco, Rwanda, Uganda, Somalia and Eritrea that have banned plastic bags.
 South Africa imposed a levy on plastic bags in 2004 but they have not yet been banned.

 Many countries are strictly enforcing this and have been searching luggage at border points.
-Camping stores are good for obtaining waterproof reusable bags, for dirty laundry etc, prior to departure., GORILLA TREK:
+Camping stores are good for obtaining waterproof reusable bags, for dirty laundry etc, prior to departure.

 Physical rating